California Contractor License Bonds

 As a condition of licensure, California contractors typically must furnish one or more of the following surety bonds.
 Surety Bonds Direct charges absolutely no fees for California Contractor Bonds!

-- A $15,000 Contractor's Bond is required by the Contractors State License Board (CSLB).
+- A $15,000 Contractor's Bond (most common) is required by the Contractors State License Board (CSLB).
 The surety bond is a promise between the surety company and the State of California that the contractor (principal) will comply with the State Contractors License Law (B&P Code Section 7000).
 As a convenience to you, Surety Bonds Direct files all Contractor's Bonds electronically with the CSLB free of charge.

 - A $12,500 Bond of Qualifying Individual is a required by the CSLB in addition to the Contractor’s Bond if the license is qualified by a Responsible Managing Employee (RME) or, if the license is qualified by a Responsible Managing Officer (RMO) who owns less than 10% of the corporation’s voting stock.

 - A $15,000 Disciplinary Bond is required if a license has been revoked for a violation of the Contractors' License Law.
 The bond must be filed with the Registrar in order to reinstate or reissue the license.

 Many California cities including Los Angeles and Fremont also require job specific license or permit surety bonds in varying amounts for construction projects such as grading, encroachment and right of way work.
 If this bond is for a job that you are bidding or a contract that has been awarded to you, the surety bond you need is a Contract/Construction Bond rather than a Contractor License Bond.

 How Much Does a Contractor Bond Cost in California?

 Most Common Bonds